Controller Page Documentation

 CSV import popup

-The profile dropdown gives you quick access to the dashboard and other profile pages for logged-in users.
+For logged-in users, this dropdown gives quick access to the dashboard, account settings, and other profile pages.

 Messages